terrajobst/AspNetCore.Docs.it-it/aspnetcore/fundamentals/host/hosted-services.md

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/TimedHostedService.cs?name=snippet1&highlight=16-18,34,41)]

-Il servizio è registrato nel `IHostBuilder.ConfigureServices` (*Program.cs*) con il metodo di estensione `AddHostedService`:
+The service is registered in `IHostBuilder.ConfigureServices` (*Program.cs*) with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet1)]

 ## <a name="consuming-a-scoped-service-in-a-background-task"></a>Utilizzo di un servizio con ambito in un'attività in background

-Per usare i [servizi con ambito](xref:fundamentals/dependency-injection#service-lifetimes) all'interno di una `BackgroundService`, creare un ambito.
+To use [scoped services](xref:fundamentals/dependency-injection#service-lifetimes) within a [BackgroundService](#backgroundservice-base-class), create a scope.
 Non viene creato automaticamente alcun ambito per un servizio ospitato.

 Il servizio dell'attività in background con ambito contiene la logica dell'attività in background.
 Nell'esempio seguente:

-* Il servizio è asincrono.
+* The service is asynchronous.
 Il metodo `DoWork` restituisce un tipo `Task`.
-A scopo dimostrativo, è atteso un ritardo di dieci secondi nel metodo `DoWork`.
+For demonstration purposes, a delay of ten seconds is awaited in the `DoWork` method.
-* Un <xref:Microsoft.Extensions.Logging.ILogger> viene inserito nel servizio.
+* An <xref:Microsoft.Extensions.Logging.ILogger> is injected into the service.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/ScopedProcessingService.cs?name=snippet1)]

-Il servizio ospitato crea un ambito per risolvere il servizio attività in background con ambito per chiamare il relativo metodo `DoWork`. `DoWork` restituisce un `Task`, atteso in `ExecuteAsync`:
+The hosted service creates a scope to resolve the scoped background task service to call its `DoWork` method. `DoWork` returns a `Task`, which is awaited in `ExecuteAsync`:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/ConsumeScopedServiceHostedService.cs?name=snippet1&highlight=19,22-35)]

-I servizi vengono registrati nel `IHostBuilder.ConfigureServices` (*Program.cs*).
-Il servizio ospitato viene registrato con il metodo di estensione `AddHostedService`:
+The services are registered in `IHostBuilder.ConfigureServices` (*Program.cs*).
+The hosted service is registered with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet2)]

 ## <a name="queued-background-tasks"></a>Attività in background in coda

-Una coda di attività in background si basa su .NET 4. x <xref:System.Web.Hosting.HostingEnvironment.QueueBackgroundWorkItem*> ([programma provvisoriamente pianificato per essere incorporato per ASP.NET Core](https://github.com/aspnet/Hosting/issues/1280)):
+A background task queue is based on the .NET 4.x <xref:System.Web.Hosting.HostingEnvironment.QueueBackgroundWorkItem*> ([tentatively scheduled to be built-in for ASP.NET Core](https://github.com/aspnet/Hosting/issues/1280)):

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/BackgroundTaskQueue.cs?name=snippet1)]

-Nell'esempio di `QueueHostedService` seguente:
+In the following `QueueHostedService` example:

-* Il metodo `BackgroundProcessing` restituisce un `Task`, atteso in `ExecuteAsync`.
+* The `BackgroundProcessing` method returns a `Task`, which is awaited in `ExecuteAsync`.
-* Le attività in background nella coda vengono rimossi dalla coda ed eseguite in `BackgroundProcessing`.
+* Background tasks in the queue are dequeued and executed in `BackgroundProcessing`.
-* Gli elementi di lavoro sono in attesa prima che il servizio venga arrestato in `StopAsync`.
+* Work items are awaited before the service stops in `StopAsync`.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/QueuedHostedService.cs?name=snippet1&highlight=28-29,33)]

-Un servizio `MonitorLoop` gestisce le attività di Accodamento per il servizio ospitato ogni volta che viene selezionata la chiave di `w` in un dispositivo di input:
+A `MonitorLoop` service handles enqueuing tasks for the hosted service whenever the `w` key is selected on an input device:

-* Il `IBackgroundTaskQueue` viene inserito nel servizio `MonitorLoop`.
+* The `IBackgroundTaskQueue` is injected into the `MonitorLoop` service.
-* `IBackgroundTaskQueue.QueueBackgroundWorkItem` viene chiamato per accodare un elemento di lavoro.
+* `IBackgroundTaskQueue.QueueBackgroundWorkItem` is called to enqueue a work item.
-* L'elemento di lavoro simula un'attività in background con esecuzione prolungata:
+* The work item simulates a long-running background task:
-  * Vengono eseguiti tre ritardi di 5 secondi (`Task.Delay`).
+  * Three 5-second delays are executed (`Task.Delay`).
-  * Un'istruzione `try-catch` intrappola <xref:System.OperationCanceledException> se l'attività è stata annullata.
+  * A `try-catch` statement traps <xref:System.OperationCanceledException> if the task is cancelled.

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Services/MonitorLoop.cs?name=snippet_Monitor&highlight=7,33)]

-I servizi vengono registrati nel `IHostBuilder.ConfigureServices` (*Program.cs*).
-Il servizio ospitato viene registrato con il metodo di estensione `AddHostedService`:
+The services are registered in `IHostBuilder.ConfigureServices` (*Program.cs*).
+The hosted service is registered with the `AddHostedService` extension method:

 [!code-csharp[](hosted-services/samples/3.x/BackgroundTasksSample/Program.cs?name=snippet3)]